VanHulleOne/SciSlice/README.md

 A G01 is a feed command and as such needs an F value to know how fast to move.
 A G00 command should be a rapid command where the printer knows its max velocity and therefore does not require an F feed rate.
-Because of the RepRap design choice G00 also needs a feed rate command, behaves exactly like G01, and requires the programmer/operator to know each individual machine's max speed plus the additional text on every G00 line.
+Because of the RepRap design choice G00 needs a feed rate command requiring the programmer/operator to know each individual machine's max speed and creates larger programs by needing the additional text on every G00 line.
 How is that just as efficient?
 * TRAVERSE_RETRACT (mm) - how far to retract the filament to prevent nozzle drool when traversing around the part.